-You need the key number to order a spare key.
+The key number is needed to order a replacement key.
 Keep the KEYCODECARD in a safe place.

 If at least one ignition key is still available, a spare key can be produced.
 If an ignition key is no longer present, the entire lock system must be replaced.